tatumumi/tatumumi.github.io/essays/bootstrap.md

 <em>Remake</em>
 </p>

 After completing the third and final WOD, I am confident in my ability to implement various features and layouts.
 I am also thankful for what Bootstrap helps me create; I do not think I would have been able to create such a sophisticated web page without it.

 ## Final Thoughts
 I think that using a UI framework is very advantageous for beginner software developers.
 They provide you with tools to create complicated sites in a relatively short amount of time.
 With more practice, I think using a combination of your own CSS code with Bootstrap would be favorable.
-This way you can create sites with your own artistic vision in an efficient way.
+This way you can create sites with your own artistic vision efficiently.